Kong/docs.konghq.com/app/docs/0.11.x/clustering.md

 ## 1. Getting Started

 Kong nodes pointing to the same datastore will join in the same Kong cluster.
-Changes are propagated over the Kong cluster through events that are being registered in the datastore.
+Changes (to for example APIs, Consumers, Credentials, etc...) are propagated over the Kong cluster through events that are being registered in the datastore.
 Periodically all nodes will check for updates here and apply the changes.

-Kong clustering settings are specified in the configuration file at the following entries:
+Kong clustering settings are specified in the configuration file via the following entries:

 * [db_update_frequency][db_update_frequency]
 * [db_update_propagation][db_update_propagation]

 <div class="alert alert-warning">
-  Please note that both Kong itself as well as the Cassandra datastore follow an `eventual consistency` model.
-And hence changes need some time to be effectuated across the cluster.
+  Please note that Kong follows an `eventual consistency` model and hence there will be some latency for changes to be effectuated across the cluster.
 </div>

 ## 2. Network Requirements